-- 82. In carrying out its verification activities, a TPE determines whether the project complies with the requirements of the applied methodology(ies), these Guidelines, and decisions by the Joint Committee. - 83.
+- 81. In carrying out its verification activities, a TPE determines whether the project complies with the requirements of the applied methodology(ies), these Guidelines, and decisions by the Joint Committee. - 82.
 Main focus of verification activities are given to the assessment of the following aspects: - (a) The eligibility criteria which are stipulated in the applied methodology of implemented projects are satisfied;

-- (b) The data used in monitoring reports is credible and reliable; - (c) Double registration is avoided; - (d) There are no post registration changes which prevent the use of the applied methodology. - 84.
-The assessment described in paragraph 83 above involves a review of relevant documentation as well as an on-site visit(s) at least for the first verification. - 85.
-In addition to the documentation concerning monitoring activity the TPE reviews: - (a) The registered PDD, including any approved changes from the registered PDD and the corresponding validation opinion; - (b) The validated PDD in case validation and verification are conducted simultaneously and the corresponding validation opinion; - (c) The validation report; - (d) Previous verification reports, if any; - (e) The applied methodology; - (f) The monitoring report to verify that it is as per the corresponding Monitoring Report Sheet to the applied methodology; - (g) Any other information and references relevant to the project's emission reductions (e.g. IPCC reports, data on laboratory analysis and national regulations); - (h) The written confirmation of the avoidance of double registration. - 86.
+- (b) The data used in monitoring reports is credible and reliable; - (c) There are no post registration changes which prevent the use of the applied methodology. - 83.
+The assessment described in paragraph 82 above involves a review of relevant documentation as well as an on-site visit(s) at least for the first verification. - 84.
+In addition to the documentation concerning monitoring activity the TPE reviews: - (a) The registered PDD, including any approved changes from the registered PDD and the corresponding validation opinion; - (b) The validated PDD in case validation and verification are conducted simultaneously and the corresponding validation opinion; - (c) The validation report; - (d) Previous verification reports, if any; - (e) The applied methodology; - (f) The monitoring report to verify that it is as per the corresponding Monitoring Report Sheet to the applied methodology; - (g) Any other information and references relevant to the project's emission reductions (e.g. IPCC Guidelines and reports, data collected in measurement and national regulations); - 85.
 In addition to reviewing the monitoring documentation, the TPE determines whether the project participants have addressed the FARs identified during validation or previous verification(s).